 We also added support for metadata.

-This way, custom characteristics can describe themselves fully
+This way, custom characteristics can describe themselves fully to HomeKit applications.

 And finally, we added support for multiple transports.

 With this, you can now have a HomeKit accessory that can work over IP or Bluetooth LE simultaneously, and the iOS device will be able to recognize that it's the same accessory regardless of the transport that the accessory uses to communicate with it.
 Really a compelling feature.
 Now, let's move on to the last topic of our presentation, which is accessory categories.

 Last year with iOS 8, we added support for several accessories that are most commonly found in your house, like your lights, fans, switches, plugs, garage doors, et cetera.

 Now, adding native support for accessory categories is an evolutionary process in iOS, and in iOS 9, we added support for more devices in iOS so that you can connect more accessories in your house.

 Starting with window coverings.
 You can now use iOS to control your awnings, blinds, and shades, and motorized doors and windows.

 Alarm systems are also a new category.
 Now, this is a category that several -- and alarm system and security system providers have asked for native support, and which listened to them.
 But we also found that alarm systems can be really complex with a lot of features, but what we did is to distill the key and the most used features in an alarm system service.
 Now, you as an accessory manufacturer will be able to add more features using custom characteristics, of course.
 Alarm systems typically work hand in hand with sensors, so we added support for several sensor categories: motion, air quality, and smoke being just a few of them.
 And last but not least -- and this is a category I am very excited about -- is programmable switches.